 Regional banks, as per the Federal Reserve Board, are financial institutions with assets between $10 billion and $100 billion, putting them in between community banks and larger national or international banks.
 However, the definition may vary among different sources.

-These banks serve a designated geographic region, usually within one state or a few states, and offer a variety of commercial banking services like checking accounts, savings, mortgage loans, and more.
+These banks serve a designated geographic region, usually within one state or a few states, and offer various commercial banking services like checking accounts, savings, mortgage loans, and more.

 How do regional banks differ from national banks?

 National banks cater to a broad geographical area, spanning across several states and sometimes the entire country.
 Unlike national banks, regional banks concentrate more on meeting the requirements of their local communities.
-The scope of service for regional banks can greatly differ, with some serving small regions, while others offer services to larger territories.
+The scope of service for regional banks can greatly differ, with some serving small areas, while others offer assistance to larger territories.

 What’s the difference between a regional bank and a community bank?